PlasmaHH/vdb/README.md

 ## gdb config
 Setting any string based configuration option to the special value `default` will reset it to the built in default.
 You can set them in the .gdbinit file after the `vdb start` command, or you can provide a `~/.vdbinit` file that will be sourced into gdb when it exists.
-When the setting <whatever we chose for it> is enabled, we will also read the ./.vdbinit after it, which can be project specific.
+We will also read the ./.vdbinit after it, which can be project specific.
 If that doesn't exist we go down the filesystem until we either find one, or we reach ~/ (which we already loaded) or /.

-Note: Currently .vdbinit is not available and we are unsure if it will ever come back due to .vdb plugin directory being more powerful.

 ## examine configuration
 The subcommand `vdb show config` can show all known vdb config objects nicely.
 It supports pipe commands.